iad-os/nightswatch/README.md

 ### Run with node

-Night's Watch is developed using NodeJS 12, check your installed version with `node --version` or install it from the official website.
+Night's Watch is developed using NodeJS 12; check your installed version with `node --version` or install it from the official website.

-Once checked node version clone the repository:
+Once you have checked the node version, you can go ahead and clone the repository:

 ```shell
 $ git clone https://github.com/iad-os/nightswatch.git
 ```

-then run `npm install` to download dependencies and finally `npm start` or instead `npm run start-pretty` for a pretty console logging.
+next, run `npm install` to download dependencies and, finally, finally `npm start` or `npm run start-pretty`, for a prettier console logging.

-In order to pass environment variable a `.env` file can be created in the checkout folder otherwise variables can be passed running the command like this:
+In order to pass environment variables, a `.env` file can be created in the checkout folder; otherwise, they can be passed with this npm start command:
 `CONFIG_FILE=./recipes/simple/config.simple.yaml npm run start`.

-If you prefer is possible to use yaml configuration:
+It is also possible to use a .yaml configuration:

 ```shell
 $ cp /src/config.default.yaml ./config.yaml
 ```

-Use your own text editor to configure Night's Watch on your need's, then run with `npm start` or instead `npm run start-pretty`.
+Use your own editor to configure Night's Watch the way you need it, then run it with `npm start` or `npm run start-pretty`.

-If not overridden CONFIG_FILE is set to `./config.yaml` by default and Night's Watch will try to read your configuration from `config.yaml` in the current folder.
+If not overridden, the CONFIG_FILE is set to `./config.yaml` by default and Night's Watch will try to read your configuration from `config.yaml` in the current folder.

 ### 🐳 Run with Docker

-The official docker image is available from Docker Hub [iad2os/nightswatch](https://) and can be executed with the following command:
+The official Night's Watch docker image is available at Docker Hub [iad2os/nightswatch](https://) and can be executed with the following command:

 ```shell
 $ docker run \